 “With the havoc at ports showing no signs of abating and prices for a vast array of goods still rising, the world is absorbing a troubling realization: Time alone will not solve the Great Supply Chain Disruption.”

-Even as 2022 crosses the halfway mark, the year still has a great deal of uncertainty.
 The years ahead are likely to be just as volatile and uncertain.
 Peak season logistics will be critical in local and global supply chain recovery.

 Learning From the Past to Prepare For the Future of Ocean Freight Peak Season

-Looking at past peak shipping seasons and learning from what did and did not work can help shippers make the most of 2022’s peak seasons.
+Looking at past peak shipping seasons and learning from what did and did not work can help shippers make the most of future peak seasons.
 The most significant issues facing ocean freight transportation and peak season shipping include:

 - Raw material and base product shortages.